bowman2001/perplexdoc/content/doc/extended/task-list/index.md

 ```

 ## Layout
-The task list gets rendered into a static list with inactive input elements.
-By the time of this writing the resulting HTML is not properly styled:
+The task list gets rendered into a static list with inactive input elements:

 - [x] First entry of a task list, which has already been completed.
 - [ ]  Second entry
 - [ ]  Third entry

-{{< mnote up=11 >}}
-With the coming CSS parent selector {$:has} it should be easy to use the checkboxes as list markers and style the task list in a better way.
-{{< /mnote >}}